healsdata/jon.camp/content/_index.md

 ## Hello & Welcome to my Bliki!

-I'm a technologist and leader who's been programming since I was twelve and using my technology chops to solve problems in the business world since 2000.
+I'm a technologist and engineering leader who's been programming since I was twelve and have been using technology to solve problems in the business world since 2000.
-Throughout my career, I've had the opportunity to work on, and manage, a number of awesome projects with scores of amazing engineers.

 ### So why a bliki?